buhfur/docker-media-server/README.md

     [Install]
     WantedBy=multi-user.target
     ```
-> Replace "/root/containers/compose.yml" using the path where you downloaded the git repo to.
+> Replace "/root/containers/compose.yml" using the path where you downloaded the git repo to **before** copying the file over to /etc/systemd/system

 - Basic installation
     1. Install the repo to a directory of your choosing